Introduction to COE and ECE

 A semester GPA below 3.0 will result in the student being placed on academic probation.
 If a semester GPA of 3.0 is not attained during the subsequent semester of full time) the student may be dismissed from the program or allowed to continue for 1 additional semester based on advisor appeal to the Graduate School.

-New students must declare an advisor by the end of the second week of classes in the first semester.
+New students in the SPML, Professional, and Power Engineering named options are assigned an advisor by the program.
+New students in the Research named option must declare an advisor by the end of the second week of classes in the first semester.

 Master’s degree students who have been absent for five or more consecutive years lose all credits that they have earned before their absence.
 Individual programs may count the coursework students completed prior to their absence for meeting program requirements; that coursework may not count toward Graduate School credit requirements.